testinprod-io/otterscan/README.md

+# Optimistic Otterscan
+This is a fork of Otterscan that added specific features for OP Stack.
+For more details, please refer to [this document](./docs/optimism.md).

+Thanks Willian for open-sourcing this amazing block explorer :)

+---

 # Otterscan

-An open-source, fast, local, laptop-friendly Ethereum block explorer tweaked for optimism.
+An open-source, fast, local, laptop-friendly Ethereum block explorer.

 https://user-images.githubusercontent.com/28685/124196700-4fe71200-daa3-11eb-912c-b66494fe4b23.mov